-- A. FAR 2.101, Definitions, "in writing" - B. FAR 2.101, Definitions, "commercially available off-the-shelf (COTS)" - C. FAR 52.209-5(a)(1)(i), Certification Regarding Responsibility Matters - D. FAR 52.209-6, Protecting the Government's Interest When Subcontracting with Contractors Debarred, Suspended, or Proposed for Debarment - E. DFARS 252.244-7001(c) (1), (2), (5), and (7), Contractor Purchasing System Administration Criteria
+- A. FAR 2.101, Definitions, "in writing" - B. FAR 9.409, Contract Clause - C. FAR 52.209-5(a)(1)(i), Certification Regarding Responsibility Matters - D. FAR 52.209-6, Protecting the Government's Interest When Subcontracting with Contractors Debarred, Suspended, or Proposed for Debarment - E. DFARS 252.244-7001(c) (7) Use competitive sourcing to the maximum extent practicable, and ensure debarred or suspended contractors are properly excluded from contract award;

-III.
-Applicability

-When the clause is included in the prime contract or subcontract, all of the contractor's subcontract/purchase order files in excess of the applicable threshold, other than those providing a commercially available off-the-shelf item.

-- A. Exemptions for requiring a Debarment Disclosure - 1.
+- A. In accordance with FAR 9.409, the clause at FAR 52.209-6 shall be inserted in all contracts where the contract value exceeds \$35,000.
+When the clause is included in the prime contract or subcontract, it applies to all of the contractor's subcontract/purchase order files in excess of the applicable threshold, other than those providing a commercially available off-the-shelf item. - B. Exemptions for requiring a Debarment Disclosure: - 1.
 The subcontract or purchase order does not exceed the applicable threshold amount. - 2.
 The subcontractor is providing a commercially available off-the-shelf item. - a.
-"Commercially available off-the-shelf (COTS) item"

-- 1) Means any item of supply (including construction material) that is - a) A commercial item (as defined in paragraph (1) of the definition in FAR 2.101; - b) Sold in substantial quantities in the commercial marketplace; and - c) Offered to the Government, under a contract or subcontract at any tier, without modification, in the same form in which it is sold in the commercial marketplace; and - 2) Does not include bulk cargo, as defined in 46 U.S.C.
+"Commercially available off-the-shelf (COTS) item" - 1) Means any item of supply (including construction material) that is - a) A commercial item (as defined in paragraph (1) of the definition in FAR 2.101: - b) Sold in substantial quantities in the commercial marketplace; and

+- Offered to the Government, under a contract or subcontract at any tier, without modification, in the same form in which it is sold in the commercial marketplace; and - 2) Does not include bulk cargo, as defined in 46 U.S.C.
 40102(4), such as agricultural products and petroleum products.